Nick141414/MyFirstRepo/README.md

 # MyFirstRepo
-this is my frist github repo
+hello this is my frist github repo.

+Hello GitHub!